A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Experiments

-\textbf{Effect of increasing number of clusters.} We now check the efficacy of our method on an increasing number of clusters.
+We now check the efficacy of our method on an increasing number of clusters.
 The number of clusters varies from two to eight.
 We use the same kind of synthetic dataset as used in the previous experiment.
-For $k=2$ clusters, we have the outer circle of 200 points and the central blob of 50 points.
+For $k = 2$ clusters, we have the outer circle of 200 points and the central blob of 50 points.
 As $k$ increases, blobs of 50 points are added one by one inside the interior of the outer circle.
-The blobs and the outer circle are generated in the manner described in subsection \ref{simulation1}.
+The blobs and the outer circle were generated in the manner described in subsection 4.1.
 On each of the datasets, we apply KCC and different clustering methods, and compare the results using the NMI score.
-We graphically summarise the effect of increasing the number of clusters on the NMI score in Figure \ref{NMIvsK}.
+We graphically summarise the effect of increasing the number of clusters on the NMI score in Figure~\ref{fig:nmi_vs_k}.
 KCC turns out to be the best choice for clustering as $k$ increases.
 The cluster predictions also turn out to be mostly true for KCC in comparison to other methods.